Blue Beetle (Dan Garrett): Silver Age version (Dan Garrett)

 Blue Beetle vol. 2, #1 (June 1964), cover art by Frank McLaughlin.

 Charlton Comics allegedly obtained the rights to the Blue Beetle (although there is no proof that a formal purchase ever took place) and reprinted some stories in its anthology titles and in a four-issue Blue Beetle reprint series numbered 18–21.

 In 1964, during the Silver Age of comics, Charlton revised the character for a new Blue Beetle series.
 Charlton's new Blue Beetle retained the original's name (adding a second "t"), but no powers or back story, making him a different character.
 This Beetle was archaeologist Dan Garrett, who obtained a number of superhuman powers (including super strength, x-ray vision, flight, and the ability to generate energy blasts) from a mystical scarab he found during a dig in Egypt, where it had been used to imprison an evil mummified pharaoh.
 This version, by writer Joe Gill and artist Tony Tallarico, was played at least initially for camp, with stories like "The Giant Mummy Who Was Not Dead".
 The Charlton Dan Garrett version of the Blue Beetle ran only until 1966 before his replacement Ted Kord debuted.
-In Blue Beetle (vol. 5) #2 (August 1967), Garrett is killed in battle with Jarvis Kord, Ted's evil uncle.
+In Blue Beetle #2 (1967), Garrett is killed in battle with Jarvis Kord, Ted's evil uncle.